Is Money Spent on Space Exploration A Waste?

 Arguments in the Favour of Space Exploration

 In the event of an unexpected external invasion, some may argue that space exploration is undertaken to safeguard the survival of the human race.
 The benefits of space exploration include the identification of promising new settlement sites, the identification of new energy sources, and the deterrence of any external threats.
 However, that would be a mistaken assumption given the continued existence of numerous internal dangers that have not been neutralised.
-For this reason, I consider space exploration programmes to be a waste of money.

 Conclusion

 In conclusion, governments and institutions with an interest in space exploration should only invest in such programmes once the most pressing problems facing society have been resolved.
 Prior to spending billions of dollars, it is crucial to examine the motivations behind space exploration and the various strategic options under consideration.
 However, most people around the world see space travel with optimism and support various space exploration initiatives.
-Inspiring national pride, solidarity, and shared achievement.
-Importantly, space exploration is not always a waste of money because it can contribute to a country’s growing expertise and prosperity.
-However, I believe that funding for such programmes should be reserved for when more pressing social and economic issues have been resolved.